Two men questioned are let go without being charged, prosecutor's office says

 But the Belgian federal prosecutor’s office said Wednesday that both men were later let go without being charged.

 Three officers – including a Frenchwoman – were hurt in the initial exchange of gunfire before managing “to retreat safely,” he said.
-A fourth officer from Belgium suffered a slight injury to the head in a later exchange.

 Reinforcements arrived, with bullets flying back and forth for several hours.
+Another officer, from Belgium, suffered a slight injury to the head in the later exchange.

 Two of the four wounded officers already had been treated and released from an area hospital as of early Wednesday, according to Belgian Deputy Prime Minister Jan Jambon.